 Day 1: Arrive in Lisbon (sleep in Lisbon)

 Day 2: Lisbon (sleep in Lisbon)

-Day 3: More time in Lisbon, or side-trip to Sintra by train; pick up car and drive to Salema in evening (sleep in Salema)
+Day 4: More time in Lisbon; afternoon/evening, pick up car and drive to Salema (sleep in Salema)

-Day 5: Salema, side-trip to Cape Sagres (sleep in Salema)
+Day 6: Side-trip to Cape Sagres and more beach time (sleep in Salema)

-Day 8: More time in Évora, then to Nazaré via Óbidos in the afternoon (sleep in Nazaré)
+Day 8: Morning in Évora; afternoon to Nazaré via Óbidos (2.5 hours) (sleep in Nazaré)